 Our campus is part of a larger, interconnected ecosystem.
-The actions we take ripple through the natural environment.

 Harvard is committed to protecting and enhancing the ecosystems and green spaces the University owns, manages, or impacts, in order to improve regional biodiversity and personal well-being.
 View our Plan